 Are you ready to start training your dog?
 A proper dog training program is the cornerstone of good behavior in dogs.
 It has often been said that there are no bad dogs, only uneducated owners.
 Most dogs thrive with boundaries and predictable routines.
 Without obedience training, they simply do not know how to behave.
-Well-trained dogs are happier and healthier than untrained dogs and so are their owners.
+Well-trained dogs are happier and healthier than untrained dogs, and so are their owners.

-Then, decide which dog leash is best for training.
-For example, a retractable leash is not appropriate for dog training.
+Effective dog training does not require many items, but there are a few basic supplies that will help make the process more convenient and effective.
+Choose a dog collar or harness that is suitable and comfortable for your dog.
+Then decide which dog leash is best for training.
+A retractable leash is not appropriate for dog training.
 You will also need dog training treats that your dog enjoys and are easy to eat quickly so the reward is more immediate.
-There are plenty of great treats on the market.
-You can also use something you make at home, like plain cooked chicken or turkey.
+There are plenty of great treats available at pet stores or you can also use something you make at home, like small pieces of plain cooked chicken or turkey.

-Choose a Training Method
+Choose a Method

 Before you begin dog obedience training, choose the best method for you and your dog.
 Training styles vary, but most trainers agree that dogs respond best to positive reinforcement, such as praise or treats.
 One common training variation, known as clicker training, includes the use of conditioned reinforcer.
 There are plenty of dog training books and websites where you can learn about training techniques and determine which best suits you and your dog.
 When planning out your training methods, don't forget about socialization.

-Set Up Dog Training Sessions
+Set up Sessions

 Success is usually attained in small steps.
-Training sessions with your dog should last 10 to 15 minutes, 2 to 3 times per day.
+Training sessions with your dog should last 10 to 15 minutes, two to three times per day.
 This is especially true for puppies because of their very short attention spans.
-Longer sessions can cause even an adult dog to become bored.
+Longer sessions can cause an adult dog to become bored.
 Start by teaching basic commands.
 Try to stick with one action per training session so your dog does not get confused.

 Often, the sit command will be one of the easiest for your dog to learn first.
 Next, you can train your dog to lie down.
 At the same time, work on teaching your dog to stay.
 In addition, your dog should be trained to come when called as soon as possible.
 This is one of the most important fundamental commands.
 Once your dog has mastered these dog obedience basics, you can move on to fun tricks and advanced commands.

 You may also notice common behavior problems in your dog such as jumping up, barking, or even aggression.
 The best way to correct any misbehavior is to interrupt it.
 Shift your dog's attention to something positive.
 Try running through cues that your dog has mastered followed by rewards.
 Keep your demeanor cool and confident, and be clear about what you mean.